ctinnovation/changescribe/README.md

   - If anything in your list is a breaking change you can prepend your list with `[breaking]`

-> 🔥 The CHANGELOG format is ispired to [keepachangelog](https://keepachangelog.com/it-IT/1.0.0/)
+> 🔥 The CHANGELOG format inspires to [keepachangelog](https://keepachangelog.com/it-IT/1.0.0/)

 ### Example